Well they have a certain appeal - though most people would probably prefer horses today.

 The one in the Drawing Room must be one of them.
 Wonder where the others ended up - anyone know?

-Just as an aside, here's the Throne Room's central chandelier today in all its splendour.
+aside, here's the Throne Room's central chandelier today in all its splendour.
 It's been tweaked a bit over the years if you compare the two pics.
 According to the site again, they commemorate the Act of Union.